 The process is this.
 Operating at pressures of 1000 psi+ Koolfog produces micron-sized water droplets that, while evaporating and turning to vapor, remove heat from the air, cooling the surrounding area.
 The dry fog produced by a Koolfog system reduces outdoor temperatures by as much as 35 degrees Fahrenheit, which makes even 100+ degree days comfortable.
 Each zoo misting system is customizable and can be expanded to fit large animal enclosures or kept minimal to target specific areas of an animal habitat.
 Our systems have been proven to help keep animals safe and comfortable, even in extremely warm temperatures.

-For species who are native to rainforests, a zoo misting system mimics the environments that they thrive and helps them feel more comfortable.
+For species who are native to rainforests, a zoo misting system helps provide the environments that they thrive and helps them feel more comfortable.
 Other animals simply require the humidity provided by a misting system.
 At the National Aviary in Pittsburgh, Pennsylvania, Koolfog was included in the bat habitat.
-Bats usually live in tropical, humid climates, so the Aviary needed to replicate this environment in their exhibit.
-The habitat is screened off, so in the winter, when the heat comes on, the bats’ skin started to dry out due to the lack of humidity.
-Kurt Hundgen, the lead on the project, said that they tried to “jerry-rig our own system when we first installed the exhibit, but we decided to commit to a Koolfog system because we heard they were the best.”
-Koolfog was included to precisely raise the humidity level in the enclosure and the aviary has been very pleased with the results reporting that the bats have enjoyed the restorative “spa treatment” for their wings.
+Some bat species live in tropical, humid climates, so the Aviary needed to replicate this environment habitat to provide the most comfortable, naturalistic setting for their bats to thrive.
+Kurt Hundgen, the lead on the project, said “We decided to commit to a Koolfog system because we heard they were the best.”
+Koolfog was included to precisely raise the humidity level in the habitat and the Aviary has been very pleased with the results reporting that the bats have enjoyed the restorative “spa treatment” for their wings.

 Hide and Seek